Mike Tomlin: Super Bowl XLV loss and Killer B's Era: 2010–2016

 The 2016 season marked significant improvement for the Steelers.
-Tomlin led the team to a 11–5 record as the Steelers won seven straight games to finish the season.
-The Steelers finished atop the AFC North and defeated the Miami Dolphins 30–12 in the Wild Card Round and the Kansas City Chiefs 18–16 in the Divisional Round.
-In the Steelers' first AFC Championship Game since the 2010 season, they fell to the New England Patriots 36–17.
+Tomlin led the team to an 11–5 record as they won seven straight games to finish the season.
+The Steelers finished atop the AFC North and defeated the Miami Dolphins 30–12 during the Wild Card Round and the Kansas City Chiefs on the road 18–16 in the Divisional Round.
+However, in their first AFC Championship Game since 2010, the Steelers lost on the road to the New England Patriots 36–17.

-2017–2021: End of Roethlisberger era
+End of Roethlisberger era: 2017–2021

-The following season, Tomlin and the Steelers went 13–3 and won the AFC North.
-Despite the successful regular season, the team went one-and-done in the playoffs, losing 45–42 to the Jacksonville Jaguars in the Divisional Round.
+In 2017, Tomlin and the Steelers went 13–3 and won the AFC North.
+Despite the successful regular season, the team went one-and-done in the playoffs, losing 45–42 to the Jaguars in the Divisional Round.

-In 2019, the Steelers lost starting quarterback Ben Roethlisberger after a narrow Week 2 28–26 loss to the Seattle Seahawks.
-Although the Steelers had started the season 0–3, they got their first win in a Week 4 27–3 victory over the Cincinnati Bengals on Monday Night Football.
+In 2019, starting quarterback Ben Roethlisberger suffered a season-ending elbow injury during a narrow Week 2 28–26 loss to the Seattle Seahawks.
+Although the Steelers began the season 0–3, they got their first win in a Week 4 27–3 victory over the Cincinnati Bengals on Monday Night Football.
 The Steelers lost their next game to the division-winning Baltimore Ravens in a 26–23 overtime loss.
 After the 1–4 start, the Steelers would go on a winning streak, winning their next four games straight going 5–4.
-After losing a game on the road to the Cleveland Browns by a score of 21–14, the Steelers won three more straight and were 8–5 and fighting for a playoff spot with the loss of Roethlisberger and multiple injuries on the offense.
+After losing on the road to the Cleveland Browns by a score of 21–14 in Week 11, the Steelers won three more straight and were 8–5 and fighting for a playoff spot with the loss of Roethlisberger and multiple injuries on the offense.
 The Steelers would lose their final three games and finish the season with an 8–8 record in spite of multiple quarterback changes between Mason Rudolph and rookie undrafted free agent Devlin Hodges.

 Following an incident in November 2019 where Cleveland Browns defensive end Myles Garrett struck quarterback Mason Rudolph with a helmet in the closing minutes of the game, he initially refused all media questions related to the scuffle.
 In the months following the incident, Garrett accused Rudolph of using a racial slur as an explanation for the fight.
 On February 17, 2020, Tomlin appeared on ESPN to be interviewed by Stephen A Smith to defend Rudolph against the accusations.